seanonline/Webapi_JWT_Authentication/README.md

 This is a webapi project written in visual studio and we will secure endpoint using [JWT](jwt.io).

+#### There is pre-requiste to implement OAUTH. you can learn about OAUTH here [OAuth 2.0: The Definitive Guide](https://decatechlabs.com/oauth2-explained-and-how-oauth2-works-oauth-in-action)

 Basically, a JWT token look like: